aau-claaudia/hpc/docs/terms-and-conditions.md

     data classification](https://www.security.aau.dk/data-classification)
     model.

-2. If you are a researcher, and working with personally identifiable information, you must register a research project with Grants and Contracts using [the relevant registration form.](https://aaudk.sharepoint.com/sites/persondata-ressourcer/SitePages/Registrations%20og%20reports%20(Online%20forms).aspx)
+2. If you are a researcher, and working with personally identifiable information, you must register a research project with the Contract Unit using [the relevant registration form.](https://aaudk.sharepoint.com/sites/persondata-ressourcer/SitePages/Registrations%20og%20reports%20(Online%20forms).aspx)